yangjianfeng1208/edge-ai-libraries/libraries/dl-streamer/docs/source/get_started/install/uninstall_guide_ubuntu.md

 ## Option #1: Uninstall Deep Learning Streamer Pipeline Framework from APT repository
 =======

-If you installed via apt package just the simple uninstall command with apt:
+If you installed via APT, just use its uninstall command:

 ```bash
 sudo apt remove intel-dlstreamer